NOTE: Data Recognition

 Help Desk for Customer Service

-TxCHSE is officially moving to the Help Desk system for all customer service requests on December 11, 2017.
-This will provide a secure method of communicating personal information and documentation to agency staff.
-The previously used email will no longer be monitored.
+TxCHSE officially moved to the Help Desk system for all customer service requests on December 11, 2017.
+This provides a secure method of communicating personal information and documentation to agency staff.
+The previously used email is no longer monitored.